 Whenever a parolee is arrested with or without a warrant, he is detained in a local jail or other detention facility.
 Immediately after such arrest and detention, the parole officer notifies the Board of Parole and submits a written report of the reason for such arrest.
 A complete investigation is then made by the Parole Administration and submitted to the Board of Parole.
 After prompt consideration of such written report, the Board orders the parolee's release from detention or his continued confinement.
-A determination is made whether a probable cause hearing should be held.
+If continued confinement is ordered, an immediate probable cause hearing is held by an impartial hearing officer.